MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 """""""""""""""""

 When the time to send to the data from the back buffer to the frame buffer is :ref:`too long <section_display_single_serial>`, a second buffer can be allocated in the MCU memory.
-This buffer can be used by the application during the sending of the first buffer.
+This buffer can be used by the application while the first buffer is sent.
 This allows to anticipate the drawings even if the first drawings are not fully sent.
 This is the notion of **copy and swap buffer**.
-The buffers are often called **back buffer 1** and **back buffer 2** (the display module's buffer is the **frame buffer**).
+The buffers are usually called **back buffer 1** and **back buffer 2** (the display module's buffer is the **frame buffer**).

-The *flush* step consists in sending the back buffer data to the display module memory **and** swapping the both back buffers:
+The *flush* step consists in sending the back buffer data to the display module memory **and** swapping both back buffers:

 * The back buffer 1 is used as *sending* buffer.
-* The back buffer 2 is not used: the application can immediately draw into it without waiting the sending of the back buffer 1.
+* The back buffer 2 is not used: the application can immediately draw into it without waiting for the back buffer 1 to be sent.
 * At the end of the drawings in the back buffer 2, the back buffer 2 takes the role of the *sending* buffer and the back buffer 1 is free.

 .. figure:: images/ui_display_copyswap_serial.*